Emaho! These days, here in the bowels of the degenerate age,

 Days and nights passing on a wheel of distractions.

-The life stories of my fathers, the Kagyu saints,
+The life stories of my fathers, saints of the oral transmission,

 Speak straight to my heart,